wncc/codewars-v4/docs/Game.md

 If the pirate's team has atleast `100` Gunpowder, then the pirate destroys the enemy pirate.

+More specifically, if both teams have atleast `100` gunpowder, both pirates are killed.
+If only one team has atleast `100` gunpowder, only the enemy pirate is killed.
+If both teams have less than `100` gunpowder, neither pirate is killed.

 Gunpowder is periodically replenished on the Map if its amount falls below a certain threshold.

 ## Base